-GX League Basic Concept
+GX League

-In February 2022, Mitsui endorsed the GX (Green Transformation) League Basic Concept published by the Ministry of Economy, Trade and Industry.
+Mitsui participates in the GX (Green Transformation) League, which launched full-scale operations in the fiscal year ending March 2024 under the leadership of the Ministry of Economy, Trade and Industry.
 The GX League calls for companies to actively work on GX and acts as a forum for discussing the transformation of the overall economic and social system and creating new markets accordingly for achieving carbon neutrality in Japan and the world.
+Together with other participating companies, we will continue to actively engage in various initiatives in the GX League.